Daubert-Ready CPA Expert Witness Checklist for Business Valuation & Damages

 • Prior Testimony History: Ask for a list of all cases in which the expert has provided deposition or trial testimony in the past four years (required under FRCP 26(a)(2)(B)).
 Consistent testimony across similar fact patterns strengthens credibility.

-• Methodology Discipline: Has the expert consistently applied recognized valuation standards, such as AICPA SSVS No. 1, IRS Revenue Ruling 59-60, or the Uniform Standards of Professional Appraisal Practice (USPAP)?
+• Methodology Discipline: Has the expert consistently applied recognized valuation standards, such as AICPA SSVS No. 1, IRS Rev. Rul.
+59-60, or accepted damages frameworks, without unexplained deviations across cases?

 • Publication and Peer Review: Prior articles, presentations, or contributions to recognized valuation literature can support reliability arguments under Daubert.